 🎯 The Chromebook app does not allow you to setup a device.
 This must be done using Windows or macOS computer.

-⚠️ We have received notice the the chrome firewall extension IBoss blocks the ability to stream to Airtame on chromebooks.
+⚠️ We have received notice that the Chrome OS firewall extension IBoss blocks the ability to stream to Airtame on Chrome OS.
 This is likely true for other firewall extensions.

-Some of the cheaper Chromebooks, as mentioned above, don’t have a dedicated chip that does hardware encoding, which we use for streaming.
+Some of the cheaper Chromebooks, don’t have a dedicated chip that does hardware encoding, which is vital for smooth streaming experience.
 Users with these Chromebooks will, therefore, experience a poor video streaming performance.
-The schools we talked to had all bought Chromebooks with the correct chip.
-We support Intel-based chips i3, i5, i7, m3, m5, m7 or newer Celeron/Pentium or Atom based chipsets.
+We support Intel-based chips i3, i5, i7, m3, m5, m7 or newer Celeron/Pentium or Atom based chipsets

-On high-end computers (like Dell Chromebook 13 - 7310), you can expect a smooth stream at 30 FPS with high quality (considering that your network can support that).
+On high-end computers (like Dell Chromebook 13 - 7310), you can expect a smooth stream at 30 FPS (frames per second) with high quality (considering that your network can support that)

 Chromebooks that use an ARM processor will not be able to run the Airtame Application.
 This includes models such as the Asus Chromebook Flip and the Acer Chromebook 13 C810